Finished Edge

 Continue working around the edge of your crochet piece in this manner - always working from the same side in the same direction.

-For a circular piece, work several stitches past the beginning of your edge to hide the slip stitch even more.
+For make a finished edge on a circular piece, work several stitches past the beginning of your edge to hide the slip stitch even more.
 Done right, it will be almost impossible for anyone to find where the last row of crochet work ended.